 This MZ-G750MiniDisc device could record in a standard high quality mode through RCA, optical digital cable, and an optional microphone in mini-plug.
 This model also had the LP2 and LP4 modes which compressed higher, but could record up to 320 minutes on one MD disc.

 Sony accomplished this by using a propriety compression codec called ATRAC, or Adaptive TRansform Acoustic Coding.
-This compression format was used with the MiniDisc and other Sony devices like the the flash memory Walkman’s sold later.
+This compression format was used with the MiniDisc and other Sony devices like the flash memory Walkman’s sold later.

 I recorded and stored a lot of music on the few disc’s I purchased over the next year, but as you may have surmised, the iPod came out later that year.
 I waited a bit but eventually purchased the updated 10GB model and the MiniDisc only was used to make a few recordings over the next little while.